 Disclaimer: We acknowledge that there are many different words that individuals use to describe themselves after experiencing sexual assault.
 In this article we use the term ‘survivor’ for the sake of consistency.
 We acknowledge that there are many different ways of processing sexual violence, and believe each individual person should choose the language that they are most comfortable with.

 What is Rape?

-A third type of rape is prison rape.
-This type of rape usually involves male on male forcible contact.
-It is believed that prison rape may occur for several reasons, which include asserting dominance, “proving manhood," satisfying sexual needs, and exerting power and control over other inmates.
-In most cases the assailant considers himself to be heterosexual and he may even have a partner outside of prison.
-Unfortunately, most perpetrators are usually not prosecuted for these offences.
+Prison rape is any form of sexual assault committed against an inmate, either by another inmate or a prison personnel.1 Approximately 14% of inmates experience sexual assault while incarcerated.1 Prison rape has only recently begun to be researched.
+New laws are being passed to protect survivors of prison rape.
+It is believed that prison rape occurs for several reasons, which include asserting dominance, “proving manhood," satisfying sexual needs, and exerting power and control over other inmates.1 In most cases, the assailant considers himself to be heterosexual and he may even have a partner outside of prison.
+Unfortunately, most perpetrators are not usually prosecuted for these offenses.

 Motivations for Rape